viatearz/PlayTools/README.md

+This branch integrates several fixes into the current stable version(v3.1.0).
+---

 # PlayTools

 PlayTools is an essential part of [PlayCover](https://github.com/PlayCover/PlayCover).
 PlayTools implements core functions of PlayCover, including display control, key mapping and bypassing.